General Principles For SAWP

 Employers are required to pay the greatest of the following:

-• The rate being paid by the employer to Canadian workers doing the same work
+• or, the rate being paid by the employer to Canadian workers doing the same work.

-Employers participating in the SAWP are responsible for selecting the source country from the Caribbean or Mexico.
+Employers participating in the SAWP are responsible for selecting the source country from one of the four Caribbean countries of Barbados, Eastern Caribbean islands, Jamaica, Trinidad & Tobago, participating in the program or Mexico.

 Although most workers entering Canada under SAWP are male, all countries have requested to supply female seasonal agricultural workers, provided acceptable accommodation arrangements are available.